 - 2. Tap the Format Disk menu on the Control menu. - 3.
-Select the Disk #: to be formatted. - Select the Start button to start the format or the Cancel button to cancel the format and return to the Control menu. - 5.
-Confirm the format by selecting the OK button. - When the format is complete the submenu displays Completed or Error with a Done button to return to the Status menu. - Check that the GPS has locked or the 130-01 DAS has the correct time.
+Select the Disk #: to be formatted. - 4.
+Select the Start button to start the format or the Cancel button to cancel the format and return to the Control menu. - 5.
+Confirm the format by selecting the OK button. - 6.
+When the format is complete the submenu displays Completed or Error. - 7.
+Select the Done button to return to the Status menu.